 - Continue as such until all groups have visited each chart paper.

-In a glance, you see how well each group has grasped the concept you are assessing because all responses are color-coded by group.
+At a glance, you’ll see how well each group has grasped the concept you are assessing because all responses are color-coded.

 3. Talk to the Hand.

 At the end of a lesson, tell students to “talk to the hand.”

 Give each student a piece of paper and have them trace a hand on it.

 Instruct students to create a list of six words related to the main points of the lesson.
 Rank the words in order of importance.

 The most important word should be written on the palm of the hand.
 The remaining five words are written on the fingers and thumb.